Solar Energy FAQ: 14 Frequently Asked Questions About Utility-Scale Solar Projects

 How do solar panels work?

 Solar panels, also known as photovoltaic modules (PV modules), work by turning sunlight into direct current (DC) electricity.
 These panels are supported by some type of racking structure that can be fixed, or it may rotate on an axis.
 Solar panels are paired with inverters that convert the DC electricity into a more useable form of electricity known as alternating current (AC.)
 The AC electricity then passes through a transformer to ensure that the power is the appropriate voltage before it is sent to the electric grid.
-AC electricity is what is found in your home or business.

 Where does the electricity generated by a utility-scale solar project go?

-The power produced from a utility-scale solar installation is injected directly into the electric grid at the project’s “Point of Interconnection”.
+The power produced from a utility-scale solar project installation is injected directly into the electric grid at the project’s “Point of Interconnection”.
 This injection can be into a distribution line (low voltage) which is what connects to your house or business or into a transmission line (high voltage) which takes power from power plants to the distribution grid that serves your house or business.

 Can Solar Energy be Stored?